brndnmtthws/brndn-io/content/posts/thinking-slowly/index.md

 1. **Create decision buffers**: For any significant decision, implement a mandatory waiting period.
 A simple rule like "sleep on any purchase over $100" or "take 48 hours before accepting a job offer" can dramatically improve decision quality.

 2. **Recognize pressure tactics**: When someone insists you must decide immediately, recognize this as a deliberate attempt to force you into System 1 thinking.
-Legitimate opportunities rarely evaporate if you take reasonable time to consider them.
+Outside of actual emergencies, most worthwhile opportunities can survive a little scrutiny.

 3. **Practice the premortem**: Before making an important decision, imagine it's one year later and your choice turned out poorly.
 What went wrong?
 This technique activates System 2 and helps identify potential issues your fast thinking might miss.